0xBlue2/0xblue2.github.io/README.md

 # [0xblue2.github.io](https://0xblue2.github.io)
-my attempt at blockchain stuff
+my attempt at ~~blockchain~~ unknown stuff

+not sure what to use this blog for now

 made with mdbook using github pages + github actions:
 - created repo with title = USERNAME.github.io